 I have experimented with a lot of computer equipment over the years to find brands and models that allow me to work with fewer symptoms.
 The following is a home internet system that creates low EMI, measured with both an electric field meter and AM radio.

 - If your cable internet provider is any company except AT&T or Verizon, I suggest you get this Arris/Motorola Modem.
 It is the lowest bandwidth modem I have found at 172 mbps.
 This is still much more bandwidth than you can likely purchase from your internet provider.
 The modem is compatible with Comcast and transmits minimal low-frequency EMI from its SMPS.
-Update March 2021: Several readers have noted that the Arris modem noted above is no longer compatible with Comcast.
-Instead, I recommend the Arris Surfboard SB6183, Arris SB6190 or the Arris model TM822G, which you can rent from Comcast or buy online.
+Update June 2021: Several readers have noted that the Arris modem noted above is no longer compatible with Comcast.
+Instead, I recommend the Arris Surfboard SB6183, Arris SB6190 or the Arris model TM822R, which you can rent from Comcast or buy online.
 You will also need a wired router, such as this inexpensive one from TRENDnet or this Netgear router that has an on/off button for WiFi.
 A router is needed because Comcast and most internet providers do not automatically provide multiple IP addresses.
 For newer technology with less hassles, I would get the Docsys 3.1 Netgear CM1150V modem and the JRS AC1900 Eco-Router.
 These can both be wired and the following will allow you to ground your ethernet connection between them and your computer.
+Note that you get a 7.5% discount on the JRS eco-router with the code JJ21FHRE at checkout.

 - For your router, I would stay away from high-bandwidth devices (1 gigabit and above), such as Netgear routers (unless you occasionally need some wireless capability in your home).
 When I test these routers, they create a high amount of low and high frequency EMI on the Ethernet cables.
 This will be true for most “Gigabit” routers.
 Instead, I suggest that you use a simple, low-bandwidth Ethernet switch, such as this 4-port model from TP-Link.
 Here is an 8-port model if you have many devices.
 Alternatively, you can can use this wired TRENDnet router, which is especially handy if your modem does not split the IP addresses for you.
 Both are rated at 10/100 mbps, which is now considered slow.
 However, this is a good thing from an EMF health perspective!
 100 mbps is also more bandwidth than your Internet Service Provider is likely bringing to your home.
 Both the TP-Link switch and the wired TRENDnet router created very little EMI in my tests.
 If you occasionally need some wireless capability in your home, then I would add in a JRS Eco-WiFi Router or this eco-router from ElectraHealth.